 Lines that start with a

-$ denote a command to be run in an interactive terminal.
+$ denote a command that needs to run in an interactive terminal.

 Do NOT install or run Augur using